Frequently Asked Questions

 What happened to the MCS program?

-The Mathematical and Computational Science (MCS) program’s name is changing to Data Science on September 1, 2022.
 This adjustment is intended to align with common language used in the field.
-In addition, the name allows us to expand the major to include a new B.A. option (called Data Science & Social Systems), which will allow students to work at the intersection of computation, statistics, and the social sciences to improve our communities.
+In addition, the name allows us to expand the major to include a new B.A. option (called Data Science & Social Systems), which allows students to work at the intersection of computation, statistics, and the social sciences to improve our communities.
 If you were interested in the MCS program, you should consider the B.S. route within Data Science, whose requirements you will find are very similar to those from MCS.
 If you have more questions, please see our special list of FAQs about the transition from MCS to Data Science.

 What is the difference between an academic department and an interdisciplinary program?